How does Rice Graduate Housing select residents from the housing applicants?

 How do I change information on my housing application?

 Please email the specific property you are requesting with your updated information or housing preferences before the appropriate deadline.

 Is smoking allowed?

 All graduate apartment buildings are smoke-free communities.
-Smoking is strictly prohibited in the rooms, common areas, and the hallways.
+Smoking is strictly prohibited in the rooms, common areas, and hallways.
 Smoking is allowed only in designated areas of the facility.

 Are pets allowed?